-44. The cost of the new build is estimated at c. £22,705,000 apportioned as per table 2 below.
+135. The cost of the new build is estimated at c. £22,705,000 apportioned as per table 6 below.

-Project NPT Investment WGInvestment Total Investment Ysgol Newydd Swansea Valley 7,946,750 14,758,250 22,705,000
+, 0 Project NPT Investment WG Investment Total Investment Ysgol Newydd Swansea Valley 7,946,750 14,758,250 22,705,000

-- 45. The funding from the Welsh Government is 21st Century Schools Programme capital grant funding which has been approved at the Outline Business Case stage of project development.
-Full business case approval has also been awarded subject to conditions. - 46.
+- 136. Welsh Government 21st Century Schools Programme capital grant funding has been approved - 137.
 Combined backlog maintenance and accessibility costs for the existing schools amounts to circa. £2m which would be removed by this proposal along with the ongoing need to fund the associated costs of Godre'rgraig Primary School's current off-site hired/leased accommodation.
-Additionally backlog maintenance costs for the current pool at Pontardawe amounting to £1,221,783 would also be removed by this proposal. - 47.
+Additionally backlog maintenance costs for the current pool amounting to £1,221,783 would also be removed by this proposal. - 138.
 Revenue funding for schools is distributed on an annual basis by means of an approved formula.
-This ensures school budget shares are allocated on a simple, objective and measurable basis. - 48.
+This ensures school budget shares are allocated on a simple, objective and measurable basis. - 139.
 Most of the revenue budget allocation to Alltwen, Godre'rgraig and Llangiwg Primary schools is generated by pupil numbers.
 Similarly, the new primary school's budget will be based mainly on the combined pupil roll.
-Efficiencies will be secured as the new school will have one head teacher and one management structure.
-Revenue savings will be re-invested in the education budget.
-In this regard, the proposal supports the Council's management of its education budget and promotes the more equitable distribution of funding across local schools.
+Savings will occur as the new school will have one head teacher and one management structure.
+Revenue savings will be re-invested in

-- 49. The proposed new school will receive additional funding to manage the LSC provision for up to 16 pupils.
+- the education budget.
+In this regard, the proposal supports the Council's effective management of its education budget and promotes the more equitable distribution of funding across local schools. - 140.
+The proposed new school will receive additional funding to manage the LSC provision for up to 16 pupils.
 Meeting the special needs education of pupils in local settings, i.e. within the County Borough, avoids having to secure expensive out-of-county provision.
-The cost of providing education outside the County Borough for pupils with specialist needs is high, and can amount to circa. £80kper pupil per year.
-This annually presents a significant demand on the Council's education budget. - 50.
-Additional recurring revenue costs associated may be incurred, similarly there will be revenue efficiency savings associated with this proposal. - 51.
-Based on the funding delegated to schools in the 2021/2022 financial year, per pupil funding for Alltwen Primary school is £3,890 whilst for Llangiwg Primary school per pupil funding is £4,081 and for Godre'rgraig Primary school £4,033.
-This compares with the average for NPT primary schools at £4,095 - 52.
-Based on a school of 770 pupils (700 F.T.E) the projected budget share for the proposed new school is estimated to be £2,450,505.
-Per pupil funding for the proposed new school would be approximately £3,501. - 53.
-Additional transport costs are likely to be incurred should the proposal be implemented.
-Currently annual transport costs for Godre'rgraig Primary School amount to £97, 850.
-It was agreed when Godre'rgraig Primary School moved from Graig Road to the temporary location at Parc Ynysderw that nursery pupils would be granted discretionary transport assistance, this is an additional annual cost of £15,004.
-Approximately 176 pupils live further than 2 miles from the proposed school (based on current figures).
-This would suggest an additional annual transport cost of £40,000 should the proposal progress. - 54.
-Prior to the proposed new primary school opening on1st September 2024 Alltwen, Godre'rgraig and Llangiwg primary schools will receive their annual school budget shares for the 5/12ths of the financial year 2023/2024.
+The cost of providing education outside the County Borough for pupils with specialist needs is high, and can amount to circa. £80k per pupil per year.
+This annually presents a significant demand on the Council's education budget. - 141.
+Additional recurring revenue costs associated with this proposal such as potential additional transport costs may be incurred.
+Similarly there will be revenue efficiency savings associated with this proposal. - 142.
+Based on the funding delegated to schools in the 2020/2021 financial year, per pupil funding for Alltwen Primary school is £3,685 whilst for Llangiwg Primary school per pupil funding is £3,965 and for Godre'rgraig Primary school £3,886.
+This compares with the average for NPT primary schools at £3,941. - 143.
+Prior to the new primary school opening on1st September 2024 Alltwen, Godre'rgraig and Llangiwg primary schools will receive their annual school budget shares for the 5/12^{ths} of the financial year 2023/2024.
 When the new school opens on 1st September 2024 it will receive a budget share based on the number of pupils on roll at that time.